vocdoni/docs/docs/protocol/user-stories.md

 ### After voting

 - The **App User** checks that his/her vots is registered
-	- The app asks a **Gateway** for the batchId from a transaction including his/her nullifyer (ZK Snarks) or signature (Linkable Ring Signatures)
+	- The app asks a **Gateway** for the batchId from a transaction including his/her nullifier (ZK Snarks) or signature (Linkable Ring Signatures)
 	- The **Gateway** broadcasts the expected Relay
-	- If the **Relay** has sent a transaction to the blockchain with the nullifyer/signature in a batch, it replies with the batch submission Id and the batch origin.
+	- If the **Relay** has sent a transaction to the blockchain with the nullifier/signature in a batch, it replies with the batch submission Id and the batch origin.
 NACK otherwise.
 	- The app fetches the value of the given batchId on the Blockchain
 	- The app fetches the contents of the Vote Batch on Swarm at the given origin
-	- The app checks that the nullifyer/signature is indeed registered
+	- The app checks that the nullifier/signature is indeed registered
 - The organizing **Entity** publishes the private key to the blockchain so that the vote count can start and newer batch submissions are rejected
 - A **Scrutinizer** does the vote count
 	- The **Scrutinizer** fetches the process metadata and the private key